chrisns/talks/PolicyAsVersionedCode.md

 ![bg](images/splitwedge.jpeg)

 <!--
-It often looks like the thin edge of a wedge, where the precedent which may have been an uncomfortable pill to swallow the first time round, becomes dangerous with others looking to expand its scope.
+It often looks like the thin bit of a wedge, where the precedent which may have been an uncomfortable pill to swallow the first time round, becomes dangerous with others looking to expand its scope.
 -->

 ---